Red Storm Rising: Development

 Tom Clancy met Larry Bond in 1982.
 The two discussed Convoy-84, a wargame Bond had been working on at the time that featured a new Battle of the North Atlantic.
 The idea became the basis for Red Storm Rising.
 "We plotted out the book together, then, while I researched the military issues, Tom wrote the book," Bond said.
 "I'm listed as co-author, but I wrote like 1 percent of the book," Bond stated in a 2013 interview.
 For research on the Politburo scenes, Clancy and Bond interviewed Soviet defector Arkady Shevchenko.

-Clancy had purchased Bond's wargame Harpoon as a primary source for his future novel The Hunt for Red October (1984).
+Clancy had purchased Bond's wargame Harpoon as a source for his novel The Hunt for Red October (1984).
 Clancy and Bond used the board game's second edition miniature rules to test key battle sequences, notably the Soviet operation to seize Iceland and the attack on the carrier battle group in the "Dance of the Vampires" chapter.